-F and W grades count in the calculation of your satisfactory academic progress for financial aid.
-If you have too many F or W grades, you fail these standards.
+"F" and "W" grades count in the calculation of your satisfactory academic progress for financial aid.
+If you have too many "F" or "W" grades, you fail these standards.
 Although you may submit an appeal as stated on the Satisfactory Academic Progress appeals, your circumstances must be very unusual and have prevented you from completing your course.

 What happens if I drop a class or withdraw completely?

 If you completely withdraw or drop below half-time prior to receiving your aid, or prior to the beginning of classes, you are not eligible for your scheduled aid for that semester.
 If you drop a class or completely withdraw after receiving your disbursement, any balance of aid for that semester will be canceled.
 NOTE: Totally withdrawing prior to attending 60% of the academic term results in a calculation of "unearned financial aid" that MUST be repaid.
 100% of financial aid is not earned until the student has attended at least 60% of the academic term.